hsnlab/soccer_career_handbook/README.md

 1. Download Soccer Player Handbook.ipynb and data_KPI.xlsx (Handbook dataset)
 2. Run Handbook and open http://127.0.0.1:8050/
 3. Use the dropdown lists to select the inputs e.g. goal, year, player
-4. Click on Fitness button to evaluation
+4. Click on Fitness button for evaluation
 5. To insert a new player into the dataset, navigate to "Add player" page